luhis/luhis.github.io/src/blog/octopus-saving-optimisation.md

 ## Program Overview

-My energy provider has a system where on particular days they offer refund for reducing energy bellow your average consumption.
+My energy provider has a system where on particular days they offer refund for reducing energy below your average consumption.
 [Saving Sessions](https://octopus.energy/saving-sessions/)

 ## Basic Solution